Basic Position on Corporate Governance

 The Audit & Supervisory Board comprises five members.
 The Companies Act prescribes that a majority of Audit & Supervisory Board members be outside members (in DBJ’s case, three of the five).
 DBJ offices contribute three members (two members proper to DBJ and one an outside member).

-Also, DBJ has created the Audit & Supervisory Board Office, which under the board’s direction, assists board members, including outside members, in performing their duties.
+Also, DBJ has created the Audit & Supervisory Board Office, which, under the board’s direction, assists board members, including outside members, in performing their duties.
 The Audit & Supervisory Board and Audit & Supervisory Board members audit the execution of duties by members of the Board of Directors, based on their audit policy and audit plans.

 Advisory Bodies to the Board of Directors

-Operations Audit Committee
+Internal Audit Committee

 The Compensation Committee, the majority of which consists of outside executives, considers the type of executive compensation structure that befits DBJ from the standpoint of ensuring transparency and objectivity regarding compensation.

 The Personnel Evaluation Committee, composed of outside members of the Board of Directors and other outside experts, evaluates personnel proposals on the selection of members of the Board of Directors and Audit & Supervisory Board members.